-In selecting students to study abroad, the Off Campus Studies Committee is looking for a number of qualities that we believe students must possess in order to have a successful experience away from Willamette and come back home again with much to offer the entire Willamette community.
-These qualities are measured based on your entire application.
-Other policies and preferences apply in the selection process but these are qualities the overall application should exhibit.
+The Off Campus Studies Committee is looking for a number of qualities that we believe students must possess to have a successful experience away from Willamette and to enrich the entire Willamette community upon return.
+Your application should reflect these qualities.
+All the elements of your application represent different pieces of readiness.
+Other policies and preferences apply in the selection process.

 The committee is looking for:

 - Qualities of character and social skills.
 Life in a foreign culture demands patience, flexibility, good humor, good will, and an ability to tolerate uncertainty.
-We are looking for students who can roll with the punches, who are not brittle, and who can laugh at themselves and the hard times when they occur.
-Above all, we are looking for students who exhibit a high degree of responsibility, as well as sensitivity to others.
-Often the success of an off-campus program depends as much upon how students get along with each other as they do with their foreign hosts.
+We are looking for students who can roll with the punches, who are not brittle, and who can laugh at themselves and the challenging times when they occur.
+Above all, we are looking for students who exhibit a high degree of responsibility and sensitivity to others.
+Often the success of an off-campus experience depends on how students get along with each other equally as much as getting along with their foreign hosts.

 - Motivation and curiosity.
-Frequently your ability to get something out of an off-campus experience depends entirely upon what you put into it.
-We are looking for students who are genuinely curious about the world around them and have demonstrated initiative in acting upon this curiosity.
-Please note that if you desire to study in a country whose official language is not English, you are required to take language courses during your stay.
+What you put into it will directly influence what you get out of an off-campus experience.
+We are looking for students who are genuinely curious about the world around them and demonstrate initiative in acting upon their curiosity.
+This applies to academic motivation too.
+Language note: Study in a country whose official language is not English requires that you take language courses during your program.

 - Self-knowledge.
-No matter where students go to study off-campus the primary journey is usually an internal one.
+The primary journey, wherever you go, is usually an internal one.
 Students should know explicitly why they desire to go.

 - Advance preparation.
 We are interested in students whose claimed desire to have "always wanted" to study abroad has actually resulted in their finding out something about the history, culture, and politics of the country in which they seek to study.
 You should know what other students have experienced too.
-Please note that most language programs require that a student have completed at least two years of college-level language prior to participating in a Willamette program and that students be enrolled in a language course the semester prior to the proposed study abroad experience.
+Language note: Most language programs require completion of at least two years of college-level language prior to participating in a Willamette program and that students be enrolled in a language course the semester prior to the proposed study abroad experience.